-We have advice for council and housing association tenants as well as people who are on the housing register or want to apply for a home.
+Advice for council and housing association tenants, people on the housing register and those who want to apply.

 How to apply for a council or housing association home - our guide tells you who can apply, how to apply, who gets priority and how long you might have to wait for a home.

-How to move up the waiting list - read this if your situation has changed or you think the council has made a mistake about your priority.
+How to move up the waiting list - if your situation has changed or you think the council has made a mistake about your priority.

-When to ask for a review of a waiting list decision - what to do if your application is refused, if you think you should have more priority or if a tenancy offer is unsuitable.
+Ask for a review of a waiting list decision - if your application is refused, you think you should have more priority or a tenancy offer is unsuitable.